Primary tabs

 Thesis / Dissertation

-A PhD thesis for the Department of Politics and International Studies must not exceed 80,000 words, and will normally be near that length.
-The word limit includes appendices but excludes footnotes, references and bibliography.
-Footnotes should not exceed 20% of the thesis.
-For more details, please visit the Graduate Exams Information page.
+A PhD thesis for the Centre of Development Studies, which comes under the Degree Committee for the Department of Politics and International Studies, must not exceed 80,000 words including footnotes.
+For more details, please visit the Postgraduate Exams Information page.

 PhD vivas (oral examinations) are usually held in the Centre and are conducted by two examiners, one internal and the other external, according to University regulations.